kwuking/TimeMixer/README.md

 🌟**Observation 1: History Extraction**

-Given that seasonal and trend components exhibit significantly different characteristics in time series, and different scales of the time series reflect different properties, with seasonal characteristics being more pronounced at a fine-grained micro scale and trend characteristics being more pronounced at a coarse macro scale, it is therefore necessary to decouple seasonal and trend components at different scales.
+Given that seasonal and trend components exhibit significantly different characteristics in time series, and different scales of the time series reflect different properties, with seasonal characteristics being more pronounced at a fine-grained micro-scale and trend characteristics being more pronounced at a coarse macro scale, it is, therefore, necessary to decouple seasonal and trend components at different scales.

 <p align="center">
 <img src="./figures/motivation1.png"  alt="" align=center />